There’s a new buzzword in the health and wellness arena. Have you heard it?

 educate the patient on why their health challenges arose and on how to take back control of their own health

-and to use my specific skill set to fill the GAP that exists between the physician and the patient
+and to use a specific skill set to fill the GAP that exists between the physician and the patient

 As a certified Functional Nutrition and Lifestyle Practitioner I aim to fill the gap between what happens at the doctor’s office and what happens at home.
 For example, a patient may get diagnosed with an autoimmune condition by their doctor, but may not be offered any support or education for understanding the implications of autoimmunity for their health or lifestyle.
 As an FNLP, I can step into the role of educating the patient about how their food affects their physiology (hello inflammation!), how to manage symptoms, and how to create new health-supportive habits in the context of their unique lifestyle.